ginger package

 >>> z0s = initial_aberth_autocorr_orig(h)

-Original implementation of initial guess generation using trigonometric distribution.
-Places roots equally spaced around a circle with calculated radius and center.
-Includes angular offset of 0.25 to avoid alignment with coordinate axes.
+Places roots equally spaced around a circle with angular offset of 0.25 radians to avoid alignment with coordinate axes.

 Parameters: